wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/client.rst

 		<client>
 		</client>

-Configure the connection parameters related to connecting to the manager.
+This section explains how to configure the connection to the manager.

 Subsections
 -----------